recp/spatial/README.md

 # 🔭 spatial - Spatial Space Kernel

-This is library, framework that aims to reduce spatial computing in engines.
-This itself is not render or game engine.
+Spatial aims to optimize spatial computing and provide standardized interfaces for engines.
+It's not a rendering or game engine; instead, it serves as a kernel to enhance their performance and accelerate development.

-README will be updated over time...
+This README will receive updates periodically.